DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 Saving the change updates the course on Find without the need to re-publish the course.

-As we are notifying users about this in the ‘Course updated’ email (see below) we will remove the ‘Course subject change’ notification.
+As we are notifying users about this in the ‘Course updated’ email we will remove the ‘Course subject change’ notification.

 {{ appEmail({
   subject: "((previous_course_name)) (((course_code))) subject has been updated",